TitoMoi/servihelper/DEVELOPER.md

 To reload `assignment.component.ts` we do a navigation to home and then we navigate back to assignment but to his child create: `assignment/create` this is because navigating only to assignment the routes become inestable, it seems its because the inner `router-outlet` in assignment component, but navigating to a direct children doesnt harm the routing.
 We navigate to the children and click on cancel button and we are back to assignment list.

+The translation values for the assign type keys and room keys are in `src/assets/i18n` this is a dependency on the translation.
+The administrator can give a name to the assign type and room keys and this initial translation wont be used anymore.